1jour1vin

 Good Reasons to Choose Minervois Wines

 The Minervois appellation covers an area of nearly 15,000 hectares.
-With one-third of this area planted with Minervois AOC vineyards, this appellation—recognized in 1985—is one of the largest in the Languedoc-Roussillon region, enabling it to offer a wide variety of wines.
+With one-third of this area planted with Minervois AOC vineyards, this appellation—recognized in 1985—is one of the largest in the Languedoc-Roussillon region, allowing it to offer a wide variety of wines.

 The red wines from Château Festiano, Château l'Amiral, and especially Château d'Oupia are sure to win over wine lovers who haven't yet tasted wines from the Minervois region.